vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 Either way, I need to make sure to still hit my latest-in-bed time.

+#### Calculating backwards to determine the feasibility and latest start time for activities within the day

+Based on my 1-hour-notice-to-sleep time, I can calculate backwards to figure out the latest start time for various activities, such as meals, and also figure out if starting an activity would be feasible on the given day.

+As an illustrative example, use the following:

+* 4 hours minimum gap between end of second meal and going to sleep

+* 4 hours minimum gap between end of first meal and beginning of second meal

+* 1 hour time budget for meal consumption

+* 1 hour gap between end of morning exercise and beginning of first meal

+* 1 hour duration for morning exercise

+Based on these, I would need to start my morning exercise at least 12 hours before going to sleep.
+With a 1-hour-notice-to-sleep time of 10:30 PM (effectively being able to sleep by 11:30 PM), that means I need to start my morning exercise by 11:30 AM, just using the minimum gaps.
+(Now, likely, the time budget for meal consumption can be shrunk and time gap between meals can be reduced to 3 hours, exercise can be shortened etc. when on a time crunch, but this is illustrative of the calculation using reasonably relaxed and safe numbers).

+I include more detailed calculations in this spirit in a private repository for my own reference.

 ### Reducing the incidence of sudden waking up

 * If possible, make sure the alarm is set to a reasonable time, at